nickserv/danamccurdy.com/_posts/2018-07-11-the-eye-of-the-beholder.md

 title: the eye  of the beholder
 image: 'https://i.imgur.com/ZsY1ckQ.jpg'
 ---
-Everything
+Everything that can be seen
-is in the eye
-of the beholder.
+is in the eye of the beholder.

-Yes, there is a world out there, but we will never see it whole.
+We will never see the world whole.

-Behind our eyes,
+behind our eyes
-we have only glimpses,
+are only glimpses,
-fragments,
+only fragments,
 a pale reflection
 of what is.

-But we may also look
+But we may also see
-at ourselves looking,
+ourselves looking,
 see our own seeing,
 until how we look
-at our own looking
 becomes as sharp and clear
-as what we think we see
+as what we think we see.
-in the world outside.

-In each moment of looking,
-we may see where
-we are looking from,
-and choose to shift it,
-and view the world anew.